 Registering an instancer

-To register a custom decorator instancer with RmlUi, call the RegisterDecoratorInstancer() function on the RmlUi factory (Rml::Factory) after RmlUi has been initialised.
+To register a custom decorator instancer with RmlUi, call the RegisterDecoratorInstancer() function on the RmlUi factory (Rml::Factory) after RmlUi has been initialized.

 // Registers an instancer that will be used to instance decorators.